 Do Children Need Adults To Help Them Practice Mindfulness?

 “This is intended to be kid-facing.”
-Kinder told me, “And I am thrilled to hear, “Our son only shows us his Calm book when he has trouble reading the instructions, he is six.”
+Kinder told me, “And I am thrilled to hear, “Our son only shows us his Calm book when he has trouble reading the instructions; he is six.”

 Some of the activities in the book direct kids to ask an adult for help, but they will only need a hand for practical, safety reasons.
 The flashcard below is a good example.
-It tells kids to ask an adult for help to cut a hole in the bottom of a cup.
+It tells kids to ask an adult to help cut a hole in the bottom of a cup.